New Zealand Food Guide

 Lolly Cake

-A sweet treat made from crushed malt biscuits, butter, and colorful marshmallow lollies, rolled into a log and coated with coconut.
+Crushed malt biscuits, butter, and colorful marshmallow lollies pressed into a log and rolled in coconut.

 Allergens: